hmrc/bobby-open-config/README.md

 This contains configuration for bobby.

+#### Releasing
+Jenkins job must be run in order for these changes to be applied

 #### Deprecated Dependencies

 This is a json file containing the list of all the deprecated libraries in MDTP.